Kick-Ass 2 poster

 The inciting incident occurs at 12 minutes when Marcus discovers Mindy is still operating as Hit-Girl and forbids her from continuing, forcing her to promise to quit.
 Dave loses his training partner and is left alone to figure out his superhero identity..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to Dave makes the active choice to join Justice Forever, fully committing to the superhero life.
+This shows the protagonist's commitment to Dave makes the active choice to join Justice Forever, fully committing to the superhero life.
 He embraces his identity as Kick-Ass and becomes part of a larger movement., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat The Motherfucker's team attacks Night Bitch's apartment.
 Colonel Stars and Stripes is brutally murdered by The Motherfucker's enforcers.
 The stakes become deadly real - this is no longer a game.
 False defeat: the villains prove they're willing to kill., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.